Last Update: 5/15/23

 Injuries in Rear-End Collisions

 Soft tissue injuries involve injuries to the muscles, tendons, ligaments, cartilage and the discs between the vertebrae.
-Hard tissue is bone.
+Hard tissue injuries involve injuries to the bone(s).

 Victims of a rear-end collision often suffer injuries to the neck and spine.
 The majority of injury claims resulting from rear-end collisions involve “whiplash.”
 Whiplash is defined by the Mayo Clinic as :